gLaaSSb00m/LuffaLense_Flutter/README.md

 # LuffaLense

-LuffaLense is a comprehensive Flutter application for luffa plant care, combining disease detection using machine learning with an AI-powered chatbot for expert advice.
-Users can capture or select images of luffa plants to predict potential diseases via TensorFlow Lite models, and consult a specialized chatbot for information on luffa cultivation, health, and related topics.
+LuffaLense is a comprehensive Flutter application for luffa plant care, combining disease detection using Hugging Face machine learning models with an AI-powered chatbot for expert advice.
+Users can capture or select images of luffa plants to predict potential diseases via Hugging Face API, and consult a specialized chatbot for information on luffa cultivation, health, and related topics.

 ## Features

 ### Disease Detection
 - **Image Capture and Selection**: Users can take photos directly from the camera or select images from their gallery for analysis.
-- **Machine Learning Prediction**: Utilizes TensorFlow Lite models to analyze luffa plant images and predict potential diseases such as Smooth and Sponge varieties.
+- **Machine Learning Prediction**: Utilizes Hugging Face API to analyze luffa plant images and predict potential diseases such as Smooth and Sponge varieties.
-- **Real-time Results**: Provides instant disease prediction results with confidence scores and recommendations.
+- **Real-time Results**: Provides instant disease prediction results with recommendations through cloud-based ML models.
+- **Dual Prediction Modes**: Supports both image-based prediction and feature-based prediction for comprehensive analysis.

 ### AI-Powered Chatbot
-- **Specialized Knowledge**: Powered by DeepSeek AI, the chatbot provides expert information specifically about luffa plants.
+- **Specialized Knowledge**: Powered by DeepSeek AI via OpenRouter, the chatbot provides expert information specifically about luffa plants.
 - **Comprehensive Coverage**: Offers advice on cultivation, disease prevention, health benefits, and general plant care.
 - **Interactive Interface**: User-friendly chat interface with markdown support for rich text responses.
 - **Context-Aware Responses**: Maintains conversation context and redirects queries back to luffa-related topics.